-Chynequa completed the program in October 2020 and is currently studying to take the CFP® exam in March 2021.
+Chynequa completed the program in October 2020 and is currently studying to take the CFP® exam.

 Chynequa says she hopes to roll out financial literacy programs for adults and young adults in her community as she continues to learn and grow within the profession.
 “I’m pursuing CFP® certification because I plan to make an impact not only in my community but in the financial services industry as well,” she says.

 Cummings Wealth Management Group